puppipay/education/firststdbitcoin.md

 A 360 degree view of money

 These cover concepts behind money and value.
 Knowing this prevents us from going in wrong directions.
-Prevents use being misled.
+Prevents us being misled.
 Prevents us from violating laws.

 Typical things we see in market are traps (like free money, easy money etc).